Financial Fundamentals - DPS 15570

 On completion of this course, students will:

-- Gain proficiency with accounting and financial management terminology, general accounting principles and financial practices;
+•Able to define and apply basic accounting and financial management terminology, general accounting principles and financial practices;

-- Understand the difference between for-profit and not-for-profit enterprise;
+•Explain the difference between for-profit and not-for-profit enterprise;

-- Explore how financial management links to strategic business objectives;
+•Explain how financial management links to strategic business objectives;

-- Prepare and analyze financial reports, evaluate capital purchases, and optimize decision-making through sound financial analysis;
+•Prepare and analyze financial reports, evaluate capital purchases, and optimize decision-making through sound financial analysis;

 - Basic Business Calculator required